-Care of the 'Soul': Raising a Betta as Spiritual Practice
+Care of the 'Soul': Keeping a Betta as Spiritual Practice

 An ode on the joy of cultivating aquatic life

 By the time I was in middle school, our five-person clan, consisting of my mom and dad and my two older brothers, welcomed a dog (a beagle-hound mix we named Spots), a cat (an orange and white tabby we named Samson) a hamster (whose name I'm forgetting) and, eventually, a school of tropical fish (some breeding angel fish, snails, and a school of tetra) into the fold.